 AN ACT TO AUTHORIZE IMMUNIZING PHARMACISTS TO DISPENSE, DELIVER, AND ADMINISTER CERTAIN TREATMENT AND MEDICATIONS AND TO REQUIRE PARENTAL CONSENT FOR ADMINISTRATION OF VACCINES UNDER AN EMERGENCY USE AUTHORIZATION TO A MINOR.Intro. by Sasser, Setzer, White, Adcock.

 |View: All Summaries for Bill||Tracking:|

-Maintains the act's whereas clauses.
-Deletes the substantive content of the act and replaces it with the following.
+Senate committee substitute deletes the content of the 2nd edition and replaces it with the following.

 Includes whereas clauses.